ninjaaron/replacing-bash-scripting-with-python/README.rst

 .. _generator function: https://docs.python.org/3/tutorial/classes.html#generators

-If you don't want to iterate on lines, which is the most memory efficient way to deal with text files, you can slurp entire contents of a file at once like this:
+If you don't want to iterate on lines, which is the most memory-efficient way to deal with text files, you can slurp entire contents of a file at once like this:

 .. code:: Python